 Our Color and Black & White film targets are printed using high-precision LVT Technology.
 These transmissive targets require a lightbox in order to be used properly.

 Black and White

-The Black and White film is over twice the resolution of our inkjet targets, and can optionally include a color patch for customers needing to do color measurements.
+Black and White film is over twice the resolution of our inkjet targets, and can optionally include a color patch for color measurements.
 The size of the film is 12” x 20” or 16” x 20” (with ½” on each side as unprintable area).
 The minimum target size on this media is roughly 2” x 3”.
 We can print multiple targets on a single sheet of film depending on the size and resolution requirements to help make this option more cost-effective.

 This media is suited for customers testing in a small area with low to medium resolution cameras.

 This media is suited for customers requiring a very compact testing system or those using conversion optics to simulate infinity within a very small space.
 The fine detail of the film allows us to test mid to high-resolution cameras at close distances and with a small field of view.
-Color film also has the highest dynamic range of all of the targets we offer.
+Color film has the highest dynamic range of all of the targets we offer.

 Chrome on Glass Photomask

+Our standard glass plates are 4” x 4” with a non-printable border of 1 cm.
 We can source plates up to 20” x 20” and as small as 1” x 1”.
-Any plates larger than 4” x 4” will require an extended lead time of 6-8 weeks.
+Any plates larger than 4” x 4” require an extended lead time of 6-8 weeks.

-We can customize the size of various targets such as our own SFRplus or ISO-eSFR targets on request.
+We can customize the size of various targets such as our SFRplus or ISO-eSFR targets on request.
 We can also print most custom design requests to glass, though some may require an engineering fee depending on the complexity of the design.
 Contact firstname.lastname@example.org.